diem/diem/config/management/README.md

   * Association sets up a secure-backend for data uploads, `association drive`.
     The association then distributes credentials for each node owner and validator operator.
-  * The association generates its `association key` and shares the public key to the association drive.
+  * The association generates its `libra root key` and shares the public key to the association drive.
   * Each OW will generate a private `owner key` and share the public key to the association drive.